 Service Day | April 15, 2021 CANCELLED

-Each year on Service Day classes are cancelled to give students & employees an opportunity to serve together as an expression of our faith commitment to service at Messiah College.
+Each year on Service Day classes are cancelled to give students & employees an opportunity to serve together as an expression of our faith commitment to service at Messiah University.

 What is the purpose of Service Day?

-Service Day is designed to help fulfill Messiah College's mission to prepare students “for lives of service, leadership, and reconciliation in church and society."
+Service Day is designed to help fulfill Messiah University's mission to prepare students “for lives of service, leadership, and reconciliation in church and society."
 We encourage students and employees alike to participate in service with the local community.

 What Can I Do for Service Day?

 If you are a student currently enrolled in a Created & Called for Community (also known as CCC) course, then don't worry!
 You are automatically signed up for the Special Olympics through your CCC course section.

 If you are NOT currently enrolled in a CCC course, you can sign up for opportunities on or off campus.

 - Special Olympics Track & Field Buddy